whyyorlantaken/Comp-Physics-1-Coursework/README.md

 I hope they can be useful.

-Note: MAY is my name.
+Note: MAY accounts for my name.